ThieAudio Monarch MK4 VS Nicehck Rockies

 IEM Comparison: Expert & Community Scores Side-by-Side

-ThieAudio Monarch MK4 and NiceHCK Rockies use 2DD+6BA+2EST and 1DD+2BA+2EST driver setups respectively.
-ThieAudio Monarch MK4 costs $1,149 while NiceHCK Rockies costs $499.
+ThieAudio Monarch MK4 and Nicehck Rockies use 2DD+6BA+2EST and 1DD+2BA+2EST driver setups respectively.
+ThieAudio Monarch MK4 costs $1,149 while Nicehck Rockies costs $499.
 ThieAudio Monarch MK4 is $650 more expensive.
-ThieAudio Monarch MK4 holds a clear 0.5-point edge in reviewer scores (8.6 vs 8.1).
-User ratings place ThieAudio Monarch MK4 at 9 and NiceHCK Rockies at 9.
-NiceHCK Rockies has slightly better mids with a 0.3-point edge, ThieAudio Monarch MK4 has slightly better treble with a 0.4-point edge, ThieAudio Monarch MK4 has better dynamics with a 0.6-point edge and ThieAudio Monarch MK4 has better soundstage with a 0.6-point edge.
+ThieAudio Monarch MK4 holds a clear 0.5-point edge in reviewer scores (8.5 vs 8).
+User ratings place ThieAudio Monarch MK4 at 9 and Nicehck Rockies at 9.
+Nicehck Rockies has slightly better mids with a 0.4-point edge, ThieAudio Monarch MK4 has slightly better treble with a 0.4-point edge, ThieAudio Monarch MK4 has slightly better dynamics with a 0.4-point edge, ThieAudio Monarch MK4 has better soundstage with a 0.9-point edge and Nicehck Rockies has significantly better imaging with a 1.3-point edge.

 Insights